lmatheson2026/Lab3M/README.md

  For Nathanial - Completed

- SubTask 3: Create clas postFixCalTesting with only one method.
+ SubTask 3: Create class postFixCalTesting with only one method.
 Have this method check the correctness of PostFix calculator using 5 post fix strings